ezatpanah/Ezatpanah/README.md

 ### Hi there 👋
-- 🔭 I’m currently working as Android Developer in ERPLY
+- 🔭 I’m currently working as Android Developer at ERPLY Retail Platform
 - 🌱 I’m currently learning ...
+- ⚡ Really Love new challenges
 - 💬 Ask me about Android Stuff or engineering in general
 - 📫 How to reach me: www.Ezatpanah.com (ComingSoon) or Ezatpanah@gmail.com